markCwatson/markCwatson/README.md

 -->
 My name is Mark Watson, and I am an Embedded Software Engineer working in Halifax, Nova Scotia, Canada.
 I am a licensed Professional Engineer (P.Eng.) in the province of Nova Scotia, and I have Bachelor's (B.Eng.) and Master's (M.A.Sc.) degrees in Electrical Engineering from Dalhousie University.

-# 🌱 I’m currently learning
+# 🌱 I’m currently learning:
-Most of my industry experience is in the field of embedded systems (mixed-language developemnt in C and java, use of FreeRTOS) on ARM Cortex and RISC-V based microcontrollers, but I am actively working to expand my programming abilities beyond embedded systems by learning other software engineering concepts like operating systems, networking, security, system design, web application development, databases, and more.
+Most of my industry experience is in the field of embedded systems on ARM Cortex and RISC-V based microcontrollers with experience in mixed-language developemnt in C and java, FreeRTOS, linker scripts, low-level drivers, etc. I am actively working to expand my programming abilities beyond embedded systems by learning other software engineering concepts like operating systems, networking, security, system design, web application development, databases, and more.
 I have experience with C++, Java, and python and am currently learning JavaScript and frameworks like Django, Node.js, and MongoDB for web development and pytorch for machine learning applications.

 # ⚡ Fun facts:
 - I have 5 children, all boys.
 When I started my education I had one child.
 By the time I finished my Master's degree I had five!